Cross-dressing and Christianity: A REAL Man's Struggle

 This is an excellent book that describes why many men today do not know what it means to be truly masculine as modeled by the Father and by Jesus.
 Payne also gives case studies of how healing prayer and healed and restored both men and women from past emotional traumas that led to destructive behaviors.

-More information on this subject can be found at Help 4 Families.
+* I'm unable to personally respond to inquiries; however, help and more information on this subject can be found at Help 4 Families.